-Both Somatom go.Now and Somatom go.Up employ the Stellant detector technology found on Siemens' higher-end CT systems, as well as the same tin filter used for radiation dose reduction.
+Both Somatom go.Now and Somatom go.Up employ the company's Stellar detector technology and tin filtering for radiation dose reduction.
 They also support sinogram affirmed iterative reconstruction (SAFIRE), the company's iterative reconstruction-based dose reduction protocol, and Care Dose4D real-time anatomic exposure control.

 Both Somatom go scanners are pending 510(k) clearance from the U.S. Food and Drug Administration (FDA).
 Siemens expects to begin shipments in the second quarter of 2017.

 For MRI, Siemens is touting Magnetom Sempra, which is targeted to radiological practices, as well as small and medium-sized hospitals and imaging centers.
 The system is pending 510(k) clearance from the U.S. Food and Drug Administration (FDA).
 The company hopes to attract customers with amenities such as the scanner's lower consumption of energy and greater uptime through two additional years of coverage from the Healthineers Connect Plan service package.